FUNPACK

 Note

-The introductory notebook uses bash, so is unlikely to work on Windows.
+The introductory notebook uses bash, so is unlikely to work on Windows (unless you are using the Windows Subsystem for Linux).

 Usage